 In the event that we have a concentration of properties in, or real estate investments that invest in properties located in, a particular geographic area, our operating results and ability to make distributions are likely to be impacted by economic changes affecting the real estate markets in that area.
 Therefore, an investment in our common stock will be subject to greater risk to the extent that we lack a geographically diversified portfolio.
-As of April 1, 2021, we owned interests in twenty-three real estate investments, nine of which are located in different domestic and international real estate markets.
-Please see "Our Real Estate Investments" beginning on page 132 for additional information regarding our investments, including market concentration.
+As of April 8, 2024 we owned interests in 42 real estate investments, and, based on our pro rata share of the estimated value of our real estate investments, 72% of them are located throughout the United States, 11% are located in The Netherlands, and 10% are located in the United Kingdom..
+Please see "Our Real Estate Investments" beginning on page 98 for additional information regarding our investments, including market concentration.